 No company is immune from cyber-attacks and data breaches.
 Some cyberattacks can even destroy computer systems.

->

-> As cyber threats become increasingly sophisticated, your business must implement security precautions to keep your data safe.
+As cyber threats become increasingly sophisticated, your business must implement security precautions and analyze cybersecurity risks to keep your data safe.

->

-> What are the Top Security Threats?
+What are the Top Security Threats?

 First you need to understand the difference between infosec and cybersecurity, as well as the types of threats you’ll face almost daily – both the information security threats that exist today, as well as the new and emerging threats sure to plague your enterprise tomorrow.